-“Yes”, you say, “but a party venue will sometimes do it all for you.”
+“Yes”, you say, “but a party venue will sometimes do it all for you, they have their own party planner.”
 And if that’s what you’re looking for, go for it.
 But keep in mind that your party will be just like everybody else’s.

-If your house is too small, a friend’s house or a public park is a great alternative.
+If your house is too small, a friend’s house or local parks are a great alternative.
 Some homeowners associations also have clubhouses to use for very little cost.
 That’s a great option too.
 Maybe you have a friend who has access to one of those clubhouses if you don’t.

 2- Save money and your sanity and don’t serve lunch (or dinner)